-Bow Falls is a must-see in Banff.
+Bow Falls is a must-see landmark in Banff.
 This wide but short waterfall will impress you with its intense flow.
 You can reach the Bow Falls viewpoint by crossing the Banff Pedestrian Bridge from the Bow River Trail and following the paved Bow Falls Trail to the viewpoint.

 12. See the Banff Springs Hotel

 Even if you aren’t staying at the iconic Banff Springs Hotel it’s worth a visit.
 This European chateau tucked in the Canadian Rocky Mountains will impress you with its grandeur as you walk into the grand lobby.
 The public areas of the hotel are a ton of fun for kids to explore – it’ll make them feel like they are exploring a castle!

-See the Fairmont Banff Springs Hotel from a stunning vantage point from Surprise Corner in Banff.
+You can see the Fairmont Banff Springs Hotel from a stunning vantage point from Surprise Corner in Banff.
 This is also the location of the start of Hoodoos Trail.